CP1404/Practicals/prac_02/README.md

 These instructions are from the point of view of someone working on a JCU lab computer.
 Please keep learning and practising with Git and GitHub.

-> [!NOTE]
-> It's not easy to provide exact instructions that cover multiple versions of PyCharm.
-> Your experience may be a bit different depending
-> on your OS, version of PyCharm and settings.

 First, we are going to create a new project just to test using Git and GitHub.
 This will not be inside your existing practicals or other projects.